heisand/NWN/README.md

 ## Scripts
 The following scripts where used to create the modified version of the Norwegian Wordnet:

-`correct_syntax_errors.py`: Corrects the syntax errors found.
+`correct_syntax_errors.py`: The original wordnet contained different kinds of xml syntax errors.
+The script these syntax errors throughout the rdf files.

-`new_hyponymy_relations.py`:  Creates hyponym relations for synsets.
+`new_hyponymy_relations.py`:  Synsets were removed during the removal of proper nouns and multi word expressions, as well as other synsets which were a part of other types of errors.
+This removed intermediate hypernym relations, and hence also transitive hypernym relations to other ancestors.
+This script then creates transitive hypernym relations for the synsets that are left behind.

-`parse_rdf.py`: Parses the rdf-files using the Python package RDFLib.
+`parse_rdf.py`: To work with the wordnet, this script parses the necessary rdf-files using the Python package RDFLib.

-`remove_errors.py`: Removes structural and other errors from the wordnet.
+`remove_errors.py`: Some structural errors according to a wordnet, as well as some other errors in the rdf-files, occured.
+This script removes these errors from the wordnet.

-`remove_ne+multi.py`: Removes proper nouns and multi word expressions from the wordnet.
+`remove_ne+multi.py`: The original wordnet contains a quantity of proper nouns and multi word expressions.
+This script removes the instances of these.

 ## References
 The Language Bank by the National Library of Norway has the origin of the resource, and the